AstarNetwork/api/packages/tools/README.md

 # Plasm Tools

-This contains the various tools that are useful for developing with Plasm Network
+This contains the various tools that are useful for developing with Plasm Network.

+## To-do

+- [ ] Add Truffle/Hardhat plugins for Plasm EVM contract development